As of 2020, there will be two methods to qualify to the Pennsylvania State Tournament:

 Earning & Awarding Bids

 A competitor from any PHSSL Member School is eligible to advance to the Pennsylvania State Tournament by earning at least three (3) bids in a single event during the respective school year.
 To earn a bid in a given event, that event must meet the minimum qualification requirements for awarding a bid.
-All tournaments (even those outside of PA) are eligible to have events that award bids – qualifications are event-specific not tournament-specific.
+All tournaments are eligible (tournaments outside of PA are subject to approval by the PHSSL Board) to have events that award bids – qualifications are event-specific not tournament-specific.

 The minimum requirements for an event to award bids are as follows: